Sonny Boy (TV series): Accolades

 Sonny Boy received the Excellence Award in the animation category at the 25th Japan Media Arts Festival.
-The series was nominated in two categories in the 2022 Crunchyroll Anime Awards Anime of the Year and Director of the Year.
+The series was nominated for Anime of the Year and Best Director (Shingo Natsume) at the 6th Crunchyroll Anime Awards.
 The series was also nominated for the Anime Trending Awards in four categories "Best in Original Screenplay", "Best in Sceneries and Visuals", "Mystery or Psychological Anime of the Year" and "SciFi or Mecha Anime of the Year".